-There are 2 types of accommodation we provide people who are homeless:
+There are 2 types of accommodation we provide for people who are homeless:

 This is accommodation that we provide while we look into the circumstances of your case.

-If we decide that we do not owe you any duty your accommodation will be ended.
+If we decide that we don't owe you any duty your accommodation will be ended.
 If you are unhappy with our decision you can ask for it to be reviewed.

-You may request further accommodation while this review takes place.
+You can request further accommodation while this review takes place.

-If you are worried about your interim accommodation ending or have any other concerns speak to the Housing Solutions Officer who is dealing with you case.
+If you're worried about your interim accommodation ending or have any other concerns, speak to the Housing Solutions Officer who is dealing with your case.